Animal types

 ENDING THE LESSON

-<p>(An activity to consolidate the language of the lesson.)&nbsp; Divide the class into two teams, A and B. Invite a&nbsp; pupil from each team to the board.
-Whisper an&nbsp; animal from the lesson to the pupils.
-The pupils then&nbsp; have to draw clues on the board related to the&nbsp; animal.
-They are not allowed to speak, write words or&nbsp; use gestures.
-Each team has two minutes to guess the&nbsp; correct animal.
-The first team to do so, wins a point for&nbsp; his/her team.
-Continue with other pupils from each&nbsp; team.
-The team with the most points wins the game.</p><p>ACTIVITY BOOK (Optional)&nbsp; If you wish, you can assign some or all of the&nbsp; corresponding activities from the Activity Book for&nbsp; homework.
-If this is the case, make sure you explain them first&nbsp; in class.</p> <br>
+(An activity to consolidate the language of the lesson.)
+Divide the class into two teams, A and B. Invite a pupil from each team to the board.
+Whisper an animal from the lesson to the pupils.
+The pupils then have to draw clues on the board related to the animal.
+They are not allowed to speak, write words or use gestures.
+Each team has two minutes to guess the correct animal.
+The first team to do so, wins a point for his/her team.
+Continue with other pupils from each team.
+The team with the most points wins the game.

 Пікірлер(0)